 Complaints submitted outside of these time periods cannot be considered.

-- Where appropriate, we will consult with any party to which your complaint relates, for example, the advertiser, the presenter or programme maker, to give that party an opportunity to provide observations and comments in relation to the issues raised by you.
+- Where appropriate we will consult with any other party to whom your complaint relates, i.e. the advertiser, the presenter or the programme maker, to give that party an opportunity to provide their observations and comments in relation to the complaint made.

 We may uphold or reject a complaint.
 Upholding a complaint means that we believe that our programming did not comply with our obligations covered by this Code of Practice.
 Rejecting a complaint means we believe that our programming was in compliance with our obligations.

 If we uphold your complaint, we will seek to resolve it to your satisfaction in an agreed manner.
 The manner of resolution will be decided on a case by case basis but may include an apology, correction, clarification and/or the offer of a rebuttal.